-I dreamed, I'm there!
+I dreamed of it, I'm there!
 Pulau Weh is a small Indonesian island located on the northern tip of Sumatra.
-The region is known as Banda Aceh, which was devastated during the tsunami of December 2004.
-Pulau Weh is not very touristy and famous for its underwater world.
+The area is well known: it is the one of Banda Aceh, which was devastated during the tsunami of December 2004.
+Pulau Weh is not very touristic and is famous for its underwater world.

 Five years after the tsunami

-The island is on the border of the Indian Ocean and the Andaman Sea, just in the extension of the islands Nicobar and Andaman (which I will surely visit one day, later...).
+The island is at the border of the Indian Ocean and the Andaman Sea, just in the extension of the Nicobar and Andaman islands (which I will surely visit one day, later...).

-When the water retreated in the distance, a sign of an imminent wave, the people of Pulau Weh were able to take refuge in the heights.
-Apparently, some knew the phenomenon and alerted others of the danger.
+When the water receded in the distance, a sign of an impending wave, the people of Pulau Weh were able to take refuge in the heights.
+Apparently, some of them were aware of the phenomenon and alerted the others of the danger.

-A little more than five years after the disaster, the city of Banda Aceh, the regional capital, is rebuilt.
-With a lot of ugly concrete adorned with gaudy advertising signs (as in so many other Indonesian cities), as I have seen by going to change money before taking the ferry...
-Life has resumed in North Sumatra.
-The separatist movement is no longer relevant and visitors are starting to return.
+A little more than five years after the disaster, the city of Banda Aceh, the regional capital, is being rebuilt.
+With a lot of ugly concrete decorated with loud advertising signs (as in so many other Indonesian cities), as I could see when I went to change money before taking the ferry...
+Life has resumed its course in North Sumatra.
+The separatist movement is no longer relevant and visitors are starting to come back.

 Pulau Weh, a very quiet island

-Pulau Weh has the effect of being very quiet.
-Only two ATMs (ATMs) in the town of Sabang.
+Pulau Weh seems to me to be very quiet.
+Only two ATM (automated teller machines) in the town of Sabang.

-On the road between the pier and Gapang Beach (where I chose to land), we see bands of monkeys, cows and goats on a spree, dogs, chickens and children crossing everywhere, no matter how ...
+On the road between the pier and Gapang Beach (where I chose to land), we cross bands of monkeys, cows and goats in goguette, dogs, chickens and children who cross anywhere, anyhow ...
 Ah, the Indonesian roads!!!

-I contacted the diving center Lumba Lumba, held by a Dutch couple.
-This is where I am installed.
+I contacted the diving center Lumba Lumbaheld by a Dutch couple.
+That's where I'm based.

-Their bungalows are top.
-And the mention "free wireless internet in the rooms" more than tickled me, I must say... 😜
+Their bungalows are top notch.
+And the mention "free wireless internet in the rooms" more than titillated me, I must say... 😜

 They too had to rebuild everything after the tsunami.
-In the photo below, the white line that we see on the windows of the floor is the level that the water has reached ...
+On the picture below, the white line on the windows of the first floor is the level of the water...

-I have not explored the island much this Monday.
+I didn't explore the island much yet, this Monday.
 I mostly spent my day sleeping...
-The jet lag and the tiredness of the trip got the better of me.
+The jet-lag and the fatigue of the trip got the better of me.

-But I managed nevertheless to make some images of my immediate environment, at the end of the day.
-And found the simple pleasure of smiling... in response to the smiles that people spontaneously send to you as greetings, when they cross you.
+But I still managed to make some pictures of my immediate environment, at the end of the day.
+And rediscovered the simple pleasure of smiling... in response to the smiles that people spontaneously give you as a greeting, when they pass you.